irisnet/irisnet/WHITEPAPER.md

 ## IRIS OVERVIEW ################################################################

-> IRIS network is named after the Greek goddess of the Rainbow who is the
-> faithful messenger between heaven and mortals.
+> The IRIS network is named after the Greek goddess Iris, said to be the  personification of the rainbow and the faithful messenger between heaven and humanity.

 Contractual relationships are a fundamental building block of human society and the importance of blockchain technology lies in providing a very efficient